Why you should care about SOA again

 “At the time, reuse meant either consuming a library or more likely cut-and-paste coding,” says Hicken.
 That creates fragile, unmaintainable code.
 “When you need to update, fix, or extend an application, the pasted code must be tracked down and updated and everything around them fixed to work again.”

 SOA created an environment that encouraged applications calling external APIs.
-“This means that we are truly independent of the reusable code; it’s a black box to us,” explains Hicken.
+“This means that we are truly independent of the reusable code” explains Hicken.
 “Updates always work everywhere because we don’t track down every possible place in the code.
 It’s just a call to an external function that got updated.”

 Richards hopes that proponents of microservices will avoid the mistakes made by their SOA predecessors.
 For example, many companies lacked the skills or patience to take advantage of SOA or adopt reusability in a meaningful manner.
 That led to disillusionment.

 “Don't ignore the complications and issues associated with data and databases,” says Richards.
 “It's one thing to refactor code to create reusable services, but it's another thing to refactor data.
 In most cases, users won't mind application consolidation or expansion, but they do mind when you start tearing apart or combining databases and playing around with the data.”

 As Richards suggests, the brief history of SOA serves as a cautionary tale.
 After enjoying its moment of fame, SOA was abandoned by many developers—or so it seemed.

 “I don't think that SOA ever became irrelevant, but rather the adoption of that pattern grew to a level where it was presumably table stakes,” says Mike D. Kail, co-founder and chief technology officer at Cybric, a security-as-a-service company.
 (Before joining Cybric, he served in senior executive roles at Netflix and Yahoo.)
 “I view microservices architecture as SOA 2.0.
 Let's take the lessons learned and apply them to a new architectural pattern.”